rincemathew/uneducated-coder/undeucated/1.1. HTML/readme.md

 form
 the form element reperesnts a hyperlink that can be manipulated through a collection of form-associated elements, some of which can reperesent editable values that can be submitted to a server for processing.

+dom maniputation
+changing the DOM tree after the HTML document has been parsed and the DOM has been created.

 -------------------